*Please note this course was originally advertised as ‘Dictators and Democrats’ but the revised details are shown below.

 Nostalgia, Nationalism and Neo-Nazis: Popular Fascism in Europe since 1945

 “History lessons are great fun!”
 More Hills Road students go on to read History at university than any other subject, not just because it is well regarded by universities and employers as a qualification for a wide range of courses and areas of work, but also because students discover it to be a fascinating subject in its own right.

 Through the study of History at Hills Road, you will gain a valuable range of key life skills, notably the ability to appreciate and weigh up different points of view, to explore how an author’s perspective may affect their judgements and to consider the complex motives which often lie behind an individual’s actions.
 By choosing History you will enjoy: a choice of courses, so you can play to your strengths and interests; enthusiastic and high quality teaching; the opportunity to read widely, giving you an insight into the controversies and issues that historians are currently debating; and strong support for your studies via the department’s website, enabling you to develop the independent learning skills which will be crucial at university.
-The History department runs residential visits to Spain and Germany, and there are regular trips to sixth-form lecture conferences in London.
+The History department runs a residential visit to Germany, and there are regular trips to sixth-form lecture conferences in London.
 There is a flourishing student-run History Society which organises an annual two-day conference as well as book groups, discussion groups and a History Film Society.

 History A level is always one of the subjects cited by admissions tutors at the most competitive universities as good preparation for their courses, particularly those in law, politics, economics, English, modern languages, art history, archaeology, philosophy, sociology and theology.
 History graduates pursue a wide range of careers including journalism, law, accountancy, management, the civil service, teaching, research and heritage work.